Historical Apoplexy · State Legislative Adaptations · Nebraska

 "George Norris eliminated an entire legislative chamber because

 he recognized structural waste.
-This Act eliminates the 75.7%
+This Act eliminates the 75.7

-when a system wastes resources through unnecessary
+identical: when a system wastes resources through

-intermediation, the remedy is structural reform."
+unnecessary intermediation, the remedy is structural reform."

-— Historical Apoplexy (Cooper), 2025-2026
+Imran Stanton Cooper, Historical Apoplexy series, 2025-2026